Glycolic Acid

 Many over-the-counter products use anywhere between 1 to 2%.
 However, you can find it in strengths of up to 10%.
 Only a professional esthetician should administer any peel stronger than 10%.

 Glycolic acid's most straightforward function is as an exfoliator.
-In the world of skincare, we often think of exfoliators as those scrubs that contain small beads or abrasions that help to peel away dead skin cells.
+In the skincare world, we often think of exfoliators as scrubs containing tiny beads or abrasions that help peel away dead skin cells.
+They soften the rough patches of the face by breaking down hardened skin.

 Glycolic acid safely peels away dead skin cells from the face, allowing them to slough off naturally.
 This is a better option than settling into lines and wrinkles or becoming lodged in pores, where they can cause blemishes.